 - Bell's poultry seasoning

-- Kosher salt and black pepper to taste
+- Coarse or kosher salt and black pepper to taste

 - Fresh thyme for garnish

-- Add diced peppers, celery, and poultry seasoning.
-Cook until the onions are golden brown, another 2 or 3 minutes.
-Pour the vegetables into a large mixing bowl.
+- Add the diced bell pepper, celery, and poultry seasoning.
+Cook until the onions are golden brown, and the vegetables are tender, for about 2-3 minutes.

-- Add the cooked buckwheat and farfalle to the vegetables; stir.
+- Add the cooked buckwheat and farfalle to the skillet with the vegetables and stir to combine.
+Transfer the mixture to a large mixing bowl.

-- Garnish with sage and thyme leaves.
+- Serve the mixture in a serving dish, garnished with fresh sage and thyme leaves.

 Storing and Reheating